Axway/api-builder-standalone-tech-enablement/README.md

 # API Builder Standalone Tech Enablement

-The goal of this tech enablement is to show how API Builder can be used to solve a customer's problem in the "real-world".
+The goal of this tech enablement is to show how API Builder can be used to simplify and accelerate a customer's move to a microservices based architecture.

 ## Introduction

+The customer has a monolithic application that no longer meets their needs.
+They are moving to a microservices architecture to avail of the benefits of scalability and autonomy.

+The customer has analyzed their monolith's bounded contexts and identified two service to extract, the Product Service and the Review Service.
+These services are owned by separate departments, using different datasources, and the customer believes that making them into microservices will empower those departments to deliver functionality more rapidly.

-The customer believes that if they go to the containers, using microservices they can quickly deliver new and interesting business value, utilising their existing assets.
+They also know that, with microservices, they can quickly deliver new and interesting business value, utilising their existing assets.

-The customer has a 2 separate databases owned by two separate departments and wants to use API Builder to combine them and generate new and interesting business value in GKE.

 The customer:

 1. Has an existing product database in MySQL
 1. Has a product review database in Mongo
-1. Wants to containerize these as microservices to deliver new value
+1. Wants to deliver these the Product and Review APIs as microservices
+1. Wants to provide a frontend centric microservice for consuming these services.
-1. Wants to use combine these into a product + review service that uses an external NLP API to auto-generate keyword tags.
+1. Wants to be able to extend the frontend microservice to include an NLP API without having to re-implement the Product or Review services.

-1. Wants to use GKE and helm to deploy
+API Builder will:
+1. provide the tooling for them to rapidly create data centric microservices
+1. allow them to create services in a low/code no-code environment
+1. make integrating with third-party services painless
+1. allow them to deploy their solution where-ever they require, on premise or in the cloud.

 ## Prerequisites

 * Docker
 * NodeJS 8.x
 * npm
-* GKE
 * @axway/api-builder
+* Google Cloud SDK - gcloud
+* helm

 ## Architecture